DCC-EX/EX-SensorCAM/README.md

 # Video Based Multi Channel Position Sensing Camera
 ## Introduction
-This single camera is caapable of replacing up to 80 detectors/sensors on a model railroad along with their extensive wiring.
+This single camera is capable of replacing up to 80 detectors/sensors on a model railroad along with their extensive wiring.
 As it is a cheap device, on large railroads, several cameras can be used for adequate coverage.
 It can detect, and be used to control, train movements without any trackside sensors at all.
 Used in conjunction with an i2c bus to a DCC-EX Command Station, the options through X-RAIL automation seem unlimited.